Azure-Samples/alz-terraform-sub-vending-demo-with-terraform-cloud-and-github/README.md

 #### Setup the demo

-1. Open Visual Studio Code and open the folder of your forked repository
+1. Open Visual Studio Code and open the folder of your forked repository.
+1. Copy the `examples/trigger_vend_example.ps1` and name the file `examples/trigger_vend_demo.ps1`.
+1. Open the `trigger_vend_demo.ps1` and edit the variable values as follows:
+    1. `$owner`: This is the GitHub organisation that you forked this repository into.
+    1. `$repository`: This is the name of your forked repository
+    1. `$access_token`: This is the GitHub PAT you created earlier
+    1.